DigitalPublishingToolkit/NN09/md/10Rules.md

 take place.
 On August 11 and 12, police forces began using armored vehicles, stun grenades, smoke-bombs, tear gas, and rubber projectiles against the protesters, escalating the situation even more.
-Soon, the images of Ferguson’s police presence enforcing martial law started spreading all over the world, all over the media and, of course, all over the social networks.
+Soon the images of Ferguson’s police presence enforcing martial law started spreading all over the world, all over the media and, of course, all over the social networks.